chocolatey/docs/input/en-us/central-management/setup/website.md

 ### The term 'Install-ChocolateyAppSettingsJsonFile' is not recognized as the name of a cmdlet, function, script file, or operable program.

-In the beta version of Chocolatey.Extension, there was a Cmdlet named Install-ChocolateyAppSettingsJsonFile and this was used in the 0.1.0-beta-20181009 release of the Chocolatey Central Management components.
-In the final released version of the Chocolatey.Extension, this was renamed to Install-AppSettingsJsonFile.
+In the beta version of Chocolatey Licensed Extension, there was a cmdlet named `Install-ChocolateyAppSettingsJsonFile` and this was used in the 0.1.0-beta-20181009 release of the Chocolatey Central Management components.
+In the final released version of the Chocolatey Licensed Extension, this was renamed to `Install-AppSettingsJsonFile`.

-As a result, the Chocolatey Central Management beta no longer works with the released version of Chocolatey.Extension.
+As a result, the Chocolatey Central Management beta no longer works with the released version of Chocolatey Licensed Extension.
 This will be corrected once the next release of the Chocolatey Central Management components is completed.

-### Cannot process command because of one or more missing mandatory parameters: FilePath
+### Cannot process command because of one or more missing mandatory parameters: FilePath.

-During the creation of Chocolatey Central Management, some additional PowerShell cmdlets were created, and these are installed as part of the Chocolatey Extension package.
-These cmdlets went through a number of iterations, and as a result, different combinations of Chocolatey Central Management packages were incompatible with the Chocolatey Extension package, resulting in the error:
+During the creation of Chocolatey Central Management, some additional PowerShell cmdlets were created, and these are installed as part of the Chocolatey Licensed Extension package.
+These cmdlets went through a number of iterations, and as a result, different combinations of Chocolatey Central Management packages were incompatible with the Chocolatey Licensed Extension package, resulting in the error:

 `Cannot process command because of one or more missing mandatory parameters: FilePath`

 The guidance in this case is either to pin to the specific version of the Chocolatey Extension package required by the version of Chocolatey Central Management being used, or, update to the latest versions of all packages, where the situation should be addressed.

-### All attempts to send email from CCM result in an error
+### All attempts to send email from Chocolatey Central Management result in an error.

-When any attempt is made by CCM to send an email, an error occurs.
+When any attempt is made by Chocolatey Central Management to send an email, an error occurs.
 This either results in an HTTP 500 errors similar to the following:

 ![HTTP 500 error when sending email](/assets/images/features/ccm/error_when_sending_email_500.png)